Prashanna-Raj-Pandit/NN-Time-series/README.md

 * Front features (249×4): We take the 3 front-view features (R_Adduction_Abduction, L_Adduction_Abduction, Step_Width) plus the encoded direction, then pad/truncate to 249 frames.
 * Static (univariate) features (3 per subject): We compute three summary features per subject (for example, cadence, stride length, step length,velocity).
 This yields a (53, 3) array aligned with subjects.
 * Align labels: We extract the binary label for each subject (0 = non-autistic, 1 = autistic) from one of the datasets (they should agree).
-* Train-test split: We split the 53 subjects 80/20 (e.g. 42 train, 11 test) to ensure no subject overlap, using sklearn.model_selection.train_test_split.
+* Train-test split: We split the 53 subjects 80/20 (e.g. 42 train, 11 test) to ensure no subject overlap, using *sklearn.model_selection.train_test_split*.

 ## Model Architecture